jewelsofthought/neshama/site/posts/tol/tol_cards.md

 So, starting off as kids, where we are taught to accept the edicts handed down to us from above, whether it is by our parents, our teachers, or by any other adults.
 So we are born with others who have authority over us, and then we grow up to have the ultimate authority, in the name of God and his minions, describing the framework within which we are allowed to work.

 Thus the ultimate cage.
 That of the one that is defined by God, and then handed down to us by Man.
 We often forget that this is just a Human interpretation of the Will of the God, the Unknowable.
-It is fortified by the mythos that surrounds the enlightened one’s, Allah, Buddha, Mohammed, to name a few.
+It is fortified by the mythos that surrounds the enlightened one's, Allah, Buddha, Mohammed, to name a few.
 For they, being human like us, are also supposed to be Divine.

 Now, there are two attitudes that emerge from this.

 The first is that they are better, or different, than us.
-They are “special”.
+They are "special".
 That is an attitude that fortifies the division between us.
-That there are those who are “special” and different, and thus deserve their differing status is life –the aristocracy, the wealthy, or even the prophets.
+That there are those who are "special" and different, and thus deserve their differing status is life –the aristocracy, the wealthy, or even the prophets.

 Then there is the more enlightened view, which states that if they are indeed human, then they are much the same as any of us.
 Thus, any and all of us, have the potential to become enlightened like any of them, and thus by the same token we carry the divine seed in each of us too.

 Now, going back to the framework, it is an incredible testament to the creativity that we can achieve and accomplish so much within this limited structure.
 For, as we know, this structure, handed down to us in another human – and thus limited - interpretation.
-As we know, if the underlying framework is Divine, that is, part of the infinite One that is all we know and more, then the framework is essentially infinite in all directions, therefore anything’s possible.
+As we know, if the underlying framework is Divine, that is, part of the infinite One that is all we know and more, then the framework is essentially infinite in all directions, therefore anything's possible.

 ## Global leadership (ToL)

 Harvard Business Review, Dec 2005.
 Regional Strategies for Global Leadership by Pankaj Ghemawat.

-“It is often a mistake to set out to create a worldwide strategy.
-Better results come from strong regional strategies, brought together into a global whole.”
+"It is often a mistake to set out to create a worldwide strategy.
+Better results come from strong regional strategies, brought together into a global whole."

 This is another concept of ToLNet.

-I have not yet read the article, but the graph labelled “Intraregional Trade as a Percentage of Total Trade” on p101 from “United Nations: International Trade Statistics Yearbooks, 1958 to 2000.” was fascinating.
+I have not yet read the article, but the graph labelled "Intraregional Trade as a Percentage of Total Trade" on p101 from "United Nations: International Trade Statistics Yearbooks, 1958 to 2000." was fascinating.
 Between 1958 and 2000, rising from 55% to about 65% for Europe, from 40% up to 60% for Americas, from about 37% to 48% for Asia, dropping from 60% to 20% for Eastern Europe and former USSR, with the Middle East and Africa hovering around 10%.

 This says that Africa and the Middle East have inefficient regional economies.
 And the most effective way to empower the populace would be to strengthen these local economies.
 This graph shows that most of the wealth of the nation is being removed and not generating must wealth for the local economies.
 In the fashion of the TOL, the population needs to focus on their local needs and themselves to create the infrastructure to support this.
 If most of the money stays in the local economy, it will give it a strong base.
 If it is bringing in more money than is flowing out of it, then it will become a wealthy economy.

-This is what shows as Americas’s pain.
+This is what shows as Americas's pain.
 It is a disjoint, a disconnected culture.
-It abhors failure and thus requires “every man for himself”.
+It abhors failure and thus requires "every man for himself".
 A selfish narcissistic endeavour.

 This makes me think that perhaps this is the way I see the universe.
 It is how I look at myself and my life.